Bellypoly/On_simulating_energy_consumption_of_federated_learning_systems/README.md

 4. **central server aggregate local weight and updated global weights**: The server aggregates all the uploaded local weight from *n* local machines and updates the global weight (Δ𝑤) by averaging them

 From step 1 to 4, the process would repeat in a global iteration (𝕄)
-> This project set up has 1 central server and 3 local machines.
+> This project set up has **1 central server and 3 local machines**.
 The configuration in a central server and each local machines are in folder "**class**"

 ## 0. Software Structure
 The structure of this project is as shown below the table.